wyfo/apischema/docs/validation.md

 #### Error path

-In the example, validator yield a tuple of an "error path" and the error message.
+In the example, the validator yields a tuple of an "error path" and the error message.
 Error path can be:

 - a field alias (obtained with `apischema.objects.get_alias`);
 - an integer, for list indices;